East Los Angeles, California: Anthony Quinn

-Also, the county operates the Anthony Quinn Library with a moderne architecture, originally known as the Belvedere Library, which opened in January 1914.
+The county operates the Anthony Quinn Library with a moderne architecture, originally known as the Belvedere Library, which opened in January 1914.
 In 1925 the library moved to a storefront facility; at that time its collection was several thousand books.
 In 1937 the library moved to a new site.
 In 1973 the library moved to its current location.
 On January 5, 1982, the library took its current name; the childhood house of actor Anthony Quinn was located on the present day site of the library, and the library was renamed after Quinn.
 In 1987, Quinn donated his collection of movie scripts, scrapbooks, and personal papers to the library name after him.
 The First Supervisorial District funded a renovation that occurred in 2000.
 The library reopened in February 2001 with a new appearance and new furnishings."Anthony Quinn Library."
 County of Los Angeles Public Library.
 Retrieved on March 15, 2010.

 Other

-In addition the county operates the El Camino Real Library at 5,529 sq ft. with a meeting room capacity 45."El Camino Real Library ."
+The county operates the El Camino Real Library at 5,529 sq ft. with a meeting room capacity 45."El Camino Real Library ."
 County of Los Angeles Public Library.
 Retrieved on March 15, 2010.
 The library opened in 1929 as the Stephenson Library.
 In 1972 the library moved to its current location, and in 1975 it was rededicated as the El Camino Real library, as it is located on the historic El Camino Real.
 The library was rededicated again in November 2014 after a renovation and expansion that added a meeting room, teen area, and outdoor reading patio.

 The county operates the City Terrace Library.
 The library has been in its current location since 1979 and refurbished in 2009."City Terrace Library ."
 County of Los Angeles Public Library.
 Retrieved on March 15, 2010.